-In July 2008, members of our community came together to develop a cultural institution that would host a world-class film festival and nurture the community and culture of film.
-That effort was spearheaded by three community leaders, whose generosity and vision laid the foundation for what Milwaukee Film is today.
-While leading the Argosy Foundation, philanthropist Chris Abele, along with Carmen & Bill Haberman of the Herzfeld Foundation, each provided their time and resources early on when we needed it most, and they continue to support our work today.
-It is because of this that we honor them with the establishment of two Founders Awards.
+In July 2008, members of our community came together to develop a cultural institution that would host a world-class film festival and nurture the community and culture of film in Milwaukee.
+That effort was spearheaded by three community leaders whose generosity and vision laid the foundation for what Milwaukee Film is today.
+While leading the Argosy Foundation, philanthropist Chris Abele, along with Carmen and Bill Haberman of the Herzfeld Foundation, contributed time and resources early on when we needed it most, and they continue to support our work today.
+It is because of this that we honor them with the annual presentation of our two Founders Awards.

 ABELE CATALYST AWARD